JohnAD/ur/docs/index-ref.rst

       danger

-source line: 352
+*source line: 352*

+Judgement of the type of event.

+info
-info    = neutral (but ok if forced to judge) success = warning = ok; but with reservations danger  = not ok
+    neutral (but ok if forced to judge)

+success
+    ok

+warning
+    ok; but with reservations

+danger
+    not ok

 .. code:: nim